vxlcoder/RoassalDocumentation/documentation/how-to.md

 You can visualize the value contained in `values` using:

 ```
-c := RSChart new.
+c := RSCompositeChart new.
-c addPlot: (RSLinePlot new y: values).
+c add: (RSLinePlot new y: values).
 c addDecoration: (RSVerticalTick new).
 c addDecoration: (RSHorizontalTick new).
 c